-After helping Greuther Fürth to Bundesliga promotion in 2020/21, winning the U21 Euros and representing Germany at the Olympics, David Raum is now part of Germany's senior squad.
+After helping Greuther Fürth to Bundesliga promotion in 2020/21, winning the U21 Euros and playing at the Olympics, David Raum is now a regular for Germany.

-Despite being born and raised in Nuremberg and joining local club Tuspo Nuremberg aged just four, it was neighbouring city rivals Fürth - just six miles to the west - who noticed Raum within just a year and signed him at five years of age.
-The then out-and-out midfielder rose through the ranks quickly, scoring 10 goals and providing 12 assists in his final full season with the club's U19s.
+Raum was born and raised in Nuremberg and joined local club Tuspo Nuremberg aged just four.
+Neighbouring city rivals Fürth - just six miles to the west - then signed him a year later.
+An out-and-out midfielder in his early days, Raum rose through the ranks quickly.
+He scored 10 goals and provided 12 assists in his final full season with the club's U19s.

 By the end of the 2016/17 season, Raum was part of Greuther's first-team squad and made five appearances from left midfield.
-That number became 20 the following season while he was tested in several positions such as left midfield, right midfield, left-back and even centre-forward.
-By the start of 2019/20, his third full season in Bundesliga 2, Raum was settled on the left side for Fürth.
+That number became 20 the following campaign while he was tested in several positions such as left midfield, right midfield, left-back and even centre-forward.
+By the start of 2019/20, his third full season in Bundesliga 2, he was settled on the left side for Fürth.

 In 2020/21, Raum took the league apart.
 He scored just once but assisted a league-high 15 times to help push Fürth to promotion on the final day.
 Several Bundesliga clubs showed interest as a result, and Raum signed on the dotted line with Hoffenheim ahead of the 2021/22 season.
-His first top-flight assist came in the 3-1 victory against Wolfsburg on week six and - having featured in 16 of 17 Hinrunde matches - Raum has five assists and a goal to his name.
-That maiden Bundesliga strike came in Matchday 15's 2-1 win at Freiburg where Raum scored the opener after just three minutes and then set up Chris Richards' 94th-minute winner in a man of the match performance.
+His first top-flight assist came in the 3-1 victory against Wolfsburg on week six and - having featured in 32 of TSG's 34 Bundesliga matches - Raum ended the season on 11 assists and three league goals.
+Just four players collected more provisions league-wide in 2021/22.
+His maiden Bundesliga strike came on Matchday 15 in the 2-1 win at Freiburg where Raum scored the opener after just three minutes and then set up Chris Richards' 94th-minute winner in a man-of-the-match performance.

-He played in each of the Germany U21 team's games on their way to the European Championship title in the summer of 2021, as well as playing every minute of Germany's campaign at the Olympic Games in Tokyo.
-His progress was then capped by earning his senior international debut with a seven minute cameo in Germany's 6-0 dismissal of Armenia in 2022 FIFA World Cup qualifying.
-Starts away to North Macedonia and Armenia then also followed in Group J as Germany topped the group and Raum now has three Die Mannschaft caps to his name.
+Raum also featured in each of the Germany U21 team's games on their way to the European Championship title in the summer of 2021, as well as playing every minute of Germany's campaign at the Olympic Games in Tokyo.
+He then earned his senior international debut with a seven-minute cameo in Germany's 6-0 dismissal of Armenia in 2022 FIFA World Cup qualifying.
+Starts away to North Macedonia and Armenia also followed as Germany topped Group J to qualify.

 Watch: Raum stars in Hoffenheim's 2-1 win over Freiburg